Cytnx-dev/Cytnx/docs/source/adv_install.rst

 Using C++ API after self-build install
 ------------------------------------------
-In the case that cytnx is installed locally from binary build, not from anaconda, one can use the following lines to extract the linking and compiling variables:
+In the case that Cytnx is installed locally from binary build, not from anaconda, one can use the following lines to extract the linking and compiling variables:

 .. code-block:: shell